jcaillon/valet/docs/content/docs/500.working-on-bash/_index.md

 url: /docs/work-on-bash-scripts
 ---

-> [!INFORMATION]
+> [!IMPORTANT] Disclaimer
-> Disclaimer: This page is just one opinion.
+> This page is just one opinion.
 This is not the best way to work on bash scripts, this is just an explanation of how I work.

 ## 🧑‍💻 VS Code